kevonc/kevoncheung.com/content/about.md

 Life is all about connecting the dots.

-While I majored in Entrepreneurship and Finance, my heart has always been in technology since young.
-So fresh out of university, I spent the Summer learning how to code and got my first job as a software engineer in Singapore.
+While I majored in Entrepreneurship and Finance, my heart has always been in technology since I was young.
+So fresh out of university, I spent the summer learning how to code and got my first job as a software engineer in Singapore.
 I hopped on the plane and relocated myself in 4 days.
 After one year, I realized I didn't want to be typing on the keyboard all day (Yup, before AI showed up, that was normal).

 Coincidentally, a founder reached out and I went on to spend four years expanding her kids coding school across Asia.
 I never imagined I would be interested in education, but saying yes ended up changing the entire trajectory of my life.
 After that, I spent two years leading a funded startup building software for online teaching and facilitating.

 During COVID in 2020, I took a big step into writing and teaching online myself.
-I wrote a guide that [went sort of viral](/bip-guide-behind-the-scenes).
+I wrote a guide that [went somehwat viral](/bip-guide-behind-the-scenes).
 With an audience, I dedicated myself to teaching them [how to build in public](https://www.smallschool.is/build-in-public).
 I started Public Lab and later rebranded it into [Small School](https://smallschool.is).

 The dots have connected me to entrepreneurship, business, coding, education, teaching, and learning.
 Now these are the things I deeply care about.